git-pull/website/code_explorer/django-vs-flask.rst

 Time is going to be spent recreating solutions to problems that are already available and published, distracting attention.

-It's also error-prone to program replacements to these systems; whether or not you're the first or million developer who mapped out the same abstraction.
+It's also error-prone to program replacements to these systems; whether you're the first or millionth developer who mapped out the same abstraction.
 Without the benefit over thousands of others relying on the library in production to report back if there's unexpected behavior; The refinment from it being around for years.
 It invites increased cases of customer-losing bugs where something breaks